Futures Experience

 WHY EXPERIENCE FORMATS?

-The future is shapeable — and that's something you need to experience, not just understand in theory.
+The future can be shaped – and that's something you need to experience, not just understand in theory.

 Foresight reports get read and forgotten.
 Scenarios get presented and filed away.
 Impact only emerges when futures spark concrete imagination.
 When people start exploring them playfully.